playgamefootball83/Telegram-football-bot/README.md

 # ⚽ Telegram Football Bot

-A powerful Telegram bot to play football matches, tournaments & auctions with stats and commentary.
+A powerful Telegram bot to play football matches, tournaments & auctions with live stats and commentary.

 ---